Agastache ‘Black Adder’

 Agastache ‘Black Adder’ is a hybrid between Agastache rugosa and Agastache foeniculum.

 Agastache rugosa (Fisch. & C.A.Mey.)
-Kuntze is the correct scientific name for one parent.
+Kuntze is the accepted scientific name for one parent.
 It was described as such by Carl Ernst Otto Kuntze in Revisio Generum Plantarum in 1891.
 It was first described as Lophanthus rugosus by Friedrich Ernst Ludwig von Fischer and Carl Anton von Meyer in Index Seminum in 1835.

-Agastache foeniculum (Pursh) Kuntze is the correct and accepted scientific name of the other parent.
+Agastache foeniculum (Pursh) Kuntze is the accepted scientific name of the other parent.
 It was first described by that name by Carl Ernst Otto Kuntze in Revisio Generum Plantarum in 1891.
 It was first described as Stachys foeniculum by Frederick Traugott Pursh in Flora Americae Septentrionalis in 1813.

 Hyssop is a Greek word meaning “many spikes” or “many ears of corn” giving reference to their flower spikes.